RFurkanakdemir/Get_Data_From_Sensor_With_LabVIEW/README.md

 # LabVIEW-ile-sensorden-veri-alma (Get data from sensor with LabVIEW)
-bir sensör verisini LabVIEW a gönderme ve bu veri için arayüz oluşturma uygulaması\n application of sending and interfacing a sensor data to LabVIEW
+bir sensör verisini LabVIEW a gönderme ve bu veri için arayüz oluşturma uygulaması<br/>
+application of sending and interfacing a sensor data to LabVIEW